 Food Costs

-Average wholesale food prices ticked lower in October, according to preliminary data from the Bureau of Labor Statistics.
-The Producer Price Index for All Foods – which represents the change in average prices paid to domestic producers for their output – declined 0.4% between September and October.
+Average wholesale food prices continued to trend higher in June, according to preliminary data from the Bureau of Labor Statistics.
+The Producer Price Index for All Foods – which represents the change in average prices paid to domestic producers for their output – rose 0.6% between May and June.

-While the decades-high growth rates are in the past, average food prices are still well above pre-pandemic levels.
-As of October 2023, the Producer Price Index for All Foods remained more than 25% above its February 2020 reading.
+It also means average food prices remain well above pre-pandemic levels.
+As of June 2024, the Producer Price Index for All Foods stood 29% above its February 2020 reading.

 Although prices for many food commodities leveled off or declined in recent months, others continued to trend higher.
 As a result, the degree to which restaurants are experiencing relief depends on the menu mix of each individual operation.